google/eng-practices/review/reviewer/comments.md

 ## Giving Guidance {#guidance}

-**In general it is the developer's responsibility to fix a CL, not the reviewer's.** You are not required to do detailed design of a solution or write code for the developer.
+**In general it is the developer's responsibility to fix a PR, not the reviewer's.** You are not required to do detailed design of a solution or write code for the developer.